 If you or someone in your family has special needs, your home may need specific modifications such as a wheelchair ramp or wider doorways to make it accessible for daily living.
 Go-to resources include:

-- Families with special needs have the right to accessible housing.
-Your installation housing office or your local Exceptional Family Member Program Family Support Staff can help you look for affordable housing on and off the base.
+Families with special needs have the right to accessible housing.
+Your installation housing office or your EFMP family support staff can help you look for affordable housing on and off the base.
 Visit MilitaryINSTALLATIONS to find contact information.

 Medicaid benefits for individuals with disabilities